 Step 1: Cut a four-foot section of rope, tie one end to the frame, and make a loop in the other.
 Singe the ends with the lighter to prevent fraying.

-Step 2: Place a pine cone against the metal frame and thread a piece of floral wire (six to eight inches depending on the cone size) through it, twisting the ends together to keep it secure.
+Step 2: Place a pine cone against the metal frame and thread a piece of floral wire (six to eight inches long, depending on the cone size) through it, twisting the ends together to keep it secure.
 Repeat with all your cones until the entire frame is covered on the front and back.

 Step 4: Scoop the peanut butter into the measuring cup, microwave it for 30 seconds, then stir.
 Repeat this until the peanut butter has melted to a thin, easy-to-pour consistency.

-Step 5: Drizzle the melted peanut butter over the wreath, spreading it over the cones with the spatula.
+Step 5: Drizzle the melted peanut butter on the wreath, spreading it over the cones with the spatula.
 Scrape any drippings from the pan back into the cup, flip the wreath over, and pour the remaining peanut butter over the other side.

 Step 6: Liberally sprinkle birdseed onto the wreath and gently press the seeds into the peanut butter with your hands.
 Flip it over, and repeat on the other side.

-Woven Table Wreath
+4. Woven Table Wreath

 Wreaths make excellent centerpieces.
 Try this one to add an extra special touch to your seasonal tablescape.